SilenLoc/My_KeyBoard/doc/general.md

-# Why custom layouts matter for the average working typer
+# Why custom layouts matter for any typing human

 Most humans work with their hands all day, some with keyboards, more than eight hours a day.